worldbank/dime-standards/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/README.md

 ### Consent Contents

-The Data Privacy Policy at the World Bank requires an informed consent to include (1) the type of Personal Data to be Processed;
+As deliniated by the Data Privacy Policy at the World Bank, an informed consent is required to include (1) the type of Personal Data to be Processed;
 (2) the identity of the WBG Institution Processing the Personal Data; (3) whether the Personal Data is to be shared with Third Parties and the names or types of such Third Parties;